Al Kharj Riyadh Region, Saudi Arabia Travel Guide

 Al Kharj is famous for its dates.
 Various types and date products (syrup, paste, date-filled pastries) make excellent and authentic souvenirs.

-Arabic Coffee Pots (Dallah), local spice blends, incense (Bakhoor), perfume oils, and traditional clothing/textiles (scarves) make unique gifts.
+Arabic Coffee Pots (Dallah), local spice blends, incense (Bakhoor), perfume oils, and traditional clothing/textiles (scarves) make special presents.

 Luxury and boutique shopping options are limited.
 Modern shopping malls offer international and local brands, typically mid-range.